 - Non-maintained yard.

-- Keys left in your vehicle while you run into
+- Keys left in your vehicle while you run into the store.

 - Dark or concealed hiding areas.